 UNT’s Center for Racial and Ethnic Equity in Health and Society (CREEHS) was initiated by Dr. Chandra Carey, academic associate dean for UNT’s College of Health and Public Service and associate professor of rehabilitation and health services, and Dr. Tony Carey, associate professor and associate chair of political science.

-Researchers in UNT’s Center for Racial and Ethnic Equity in Health and Society are working to increase the quality of life for all Texans by narrowing longstanding racial and ethnic disparities in health care in the state.
+There continues to be an unmet need in the field of health disparities that bridges the biomedical aspects of health and chronic illness with the social nature of human behavior while also considering the vast historical policies and structures which moderate access and ultimately quality health outcomes for underrepresented and minoritized populations.
+Researchers at UNT’s Center for Racial and Ethnic Equity in Health and Society are working to increase the quality of life for all Texans by narrowing longstanding racial and ethnic disparities in health care in the state.

 CREEHS Community Conversations